 The ruling comes the same week New Mexico legalised gay marriage.

-That state's highest court ruled it was unconstitutional to deny marriage licences to same-sex couples.'27 years'
+That state's highest court ruled it was unconstitutional to deny marriage licences to same-sex couples.

 The first gay couple to be married in Utah, Michael Ferguson and Seth Anderson, did so about an hour after the ruling was posted.